richardsc/nb/README.md

     select noteid from notetag where tagid=1;

+Get the content of all notes tagged 'lecture' (tagid=1)

+    select content from note LEFT JOIN notetag ON notetag.noteId = note.noteId WHERE notetag.tagId=1;

-Get the content of those notes (there is an error below -- I'll fix this in an hour):
+Get the content of all notes tagged 'R' (tagid=2)

-    select content from note inner join notetag noteid on tagid = 1;
+    select content from note LEFT JOIN notetag ON notetag.noteId = note.noteId WHERE notetag.tagId=2;

+Get content of notes tagged 'lecture' (1) and also 'R' (2)

+    FIXME: figure this out